 Note: These articles are provided on commercial websites and are for information only.
 Use within this program does not constitute endorsement of the vendors nor their products by Air University.

-(Optional) Additional deep-dive preparation materials are available on The Flight Commander’s Edge online community.
-If you are leading a session remotely, look at the To Learn More area in the Canvas “Building and Busting Teams” lesson discussion area, or under the FCE Facilitator Resources on the Home page.
+(Optional) Additional deep-dive preparation materials are available on The Flight Commander’s Edge website.
+If you are leading a session remotely, look at the To Learn More area for the “Building and Busting Teams” lesson area, or under the FCE Facilitator Resources.

 Preparing the Classroom